ual-cci/MSc-Coding-2/Week-5.md

 ## 2020-21

-# Session 5:

-## Part 1 - Introduction to Creative Machine Learning

-## Introduction to fundamental machine learning concepts with RapidLib
+# Session 5: Introduction to fundamental machine learning concepts with RapidLib

 ---

+## Part one: Lecture

 Follow the Lecture, then go through the exercises in class.

-## Lecture:

 Grab the PDF presentation here: